 Transition to Teaching

 Transition to Teaching is a graduate level program designed for individuals who have a bachelor degree from an accredited institution of higher education, and wish to become a licensed teacher.
-This online program allows for flexibility as one progresses toward Indiana state licensure.
+This online program is self-paced, which allows for flexibility as one progresses toward Indiana state licensure.

 Students desiring a secondary license (5-12) will complete an 18-hour course of study.
-Taylor's Transition to Teaching program includes the following secondary content areas: math, English, French, Spanish, biology, physical science, earth and space science, physics, chemistry, business, historical perspectives, psychology, geography, economics, government, and sociology.
+Taylor's Transition to Teaching program includes the following secondary content areas: math, English, French, Spanish, physical education, biology, physical science, earth and space science, physics, chemistry, business, historical perspectives, psychology, geography, economics, government, and sociology.
 The elementary (K-6) licensure program is a 24-hour course of study.
 Candidates must meet all state licensure requirements of the Indiana Department of Education.

 The structure of the program is unique.
 Classes are either taken in 4 month terms or 15-week semesters, depending on financing.
 Per federal regulations, students who use financial aid take semester-based classes.
 Otherwise, you have the option of taking classes within a 4 month term, in which you determine the start date of your classes.
 You can enroll and begin a course any day of the year.

 In either time frame, you can work on a class any time of the day, and never have to be online at a specific time.
-Courses are taught online in an independent study format through Blackboard, our course management system.
+Courses are taught online in an independent study format (self-paced) through Blackboard, our course management system.
 While the coursework is completed online, some classes require classroom observations and experiences that are completed in the student’s local community.
 Also, a ten-week student teaching experience is a mandatory component of both tracks.